-- 6.2.1 Telephone services: The ROHCG is committed to providing fully accessible telephone services to our patients, clients and staff. - 6.2.2 The ROHCG will offer to communicate with individuals by e-mail, and/or relay services if telephone communication is not suitable to their communication needs or is not available. - 6.2.3 The ROHCG is committed to providing accessible invoices to all individuals.
+- 6.2.2 The ROHCG will offer to communicate with individuals by e-mail, and/or relay services if telephone communication is not suitable to their communication needs or is not available. - 6.2.3 The ROHCG is committed to providing accessible invoices to all individuals.
 For this reason, invoices will be provided in the following formats, upon request: Hard copy; large print; Braille or; email.
 The ROHCG will answer any questions patients/clients may have about the content of the invoice in person, by telephone or email. - 6.2.4 The ROHCG will make all reasonable attempts to provide the community it serves with documentation of general information in alternate formats that are readily accessible to all (CORP II-I 151 Accessible Formats). - 6.2.5 Information about the ROHCG's feedback process will be available to the public.
 Feedback regarding the way the ROHCG provides services to individuals with disabilities can be made by email, in person, via telephone, and/or feedback card.
 The ROHCG will respond to this feedback and take appropriate action. - 6.2.6 Concerns, questions or complaints regarding this policy will be addressed through Director-Occupational Health and Safety Services (OHSS) and may be made by email, verbally or in writing. - 6.2.7 All policies, practices and procedures for providing accessible customer service and meeting other requirements set out in the Standards will be documented in writing.
 The ROHCG will publish this information on the public website and it will be made available to patients/clients on request.
 When providing required documents to an individual with a disability, the information will be provided in a format that takes into account the individual's disability.